Biden poured money into public works. But will that help Harris in Michigan?

 The district just got funds for its fifth and final bus to be traded for an electric one as well.

 Without the federal funding, it would have taken a decade to replace the fleet.
-(They were replacing one traditional school bus, each costing about one-third as much as an electric bus, every two years.)
+(The district was replacing one traditional school bus, each costing about one-third as much as an electric bus, every two years.)

 In Kalamazoo, a faster road forward